02: Herisau to Wattwil

 Shortly after, the Via Jacobi reaches Heiterswil.
 A modest gourmet inn stands nearby, on the artery connecting Sankt Peterzell to Wattwil.
 There, the path takes a sharp turn towards the woods.

-Through the pastures, the path sometimes fades during mowing, leaving travelers to their own discernment.
-No local guide to show the way.
-Fortunately, a red bench sits at the edge of the forest, like a benevolent sentinel.
-One naively thinks that a bench is not just for aesthetics.
-Indeed, that’s where the path is marked.
+Through the pastures, the trail sometimes disappears during haying, leaving travelers to their own discretion.
+No local guide to point the way.
+Luckily, a red bench stands at the edge of the forest, like a benevolent sentinel.
+One might naively think that a bench doesn’t stand just for aesthetics.
+Indeed, it is here that the route is traced.
 At the top of the meadow, a steep ascent awaits the brave.

 A well-deserved break on the bench to catch your breath and contemplate the rolling panorama.